In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 Follow the same steps if you have first, middle and last names, and your names will be split into three columns instead of two.

 Note: The result of this method is static.
-That means that in case you change the original data, you need to do this all over again to split the names.
+It means, if you change the original name, you need to do this all over again to split the names.

 Split Names Separated by Commas

-If the first and last names are separated by commas, you can follow the steps below to remove Comma and separate First and Last Names.
+If the first and last names are separated by commas, follow the below steps to remove comma and split first and last Names.

-In the below example, names are formatted in reverse format (Last Name, First Name), where the last name comes first followed by a comma and then the first name.
+In the following example, names are formatted in reverse format (Last Name, First Name), where the last name comes first followed by a comma, then followed by the first name.

 Select the names and go to Data –>Text to Column.
 On step 1, choose the ‘Delimiter’ and click ‘Next’.
 In step 2, under Delimiters, check ‘Comma’ (,) as your delimiter because your names are separated by a comma.